-Gutter Covers & Roof Shingle Warranties: Separating Fact from Fiction
+Gutter Covers and Roof Shingle Warranties

 Can gutter covers and roof shingle warranties co-exist?
 Can gutter covers get installed underneath your roof shingles without voiding your roof shingle warranty?
 If you believe the hype of some gutter guard companies that don’t install under shingles, the answer is, conveniently, no. In fact, they go as far as reinterpreting roof shingle manufacturer warranties and installation instructions to lead you to believe your roof shingle warranty will be voided if you consider an application under a roof shingle.